How EOP validates the From address to prevent phishing

 5321.MailFromaddress (also known as the MAIL FROM address, P1 sender, or envelope sender) is the email address that's used in the SMTP transmission of the message.
 This email address is typically recorded in the Return-Path header field in the message header (although it's possible for the sender to designate a different Return-Path email address).

 5322.From(also known as the From address or P2 sender) is the email address in the From header field, and is the sender's email address that's displayed in email clients.
-The From address is the focus of the requirements in this topic.
+The From address is the focus of the requirements in this article.

 The From address is defined in detail across several RFCs (for example, RFC 5322 sections 3.2.3, 3.4, and 3.4.1, and RFC 3696).
 There are many variations on addressing and what's considered valid or invalid.
 To keep it simple, we recommend the following format and definitions: